Circles of Apollonius: Circles sharing a radical axis

 A set of Apollonian circles.
 Every blue circle intersects every red circle at a right angle, and vice versa.
 Every red circle passes through the two foci, which correspond to points A and B in the figure above.

 The circles defined by the Apollonian pursuit problem for the same two points A and B, but with varying ratios of the two speeds, are disjoint from each other and form a continuous family that cover the entire plane; this family of circles is known as a hyperbolic pencil.
 Another family of circles, the circles that pass through both A and B, are also called a pencil, or more specifically an elliptic pencil.
 These two pencils of Apollonian circles intersect each other at right angles and form the basis of the bipolar coordinate system.
 Within each pencil, any two circles have the same radical axis; the two radical axes of the two pencils are perpendicular, and the centers of the circles from one pencil lie on the radical axis of the other pencil.

-Solutions to Apollonius' problem
+Solutions to Apollonius's problem

-Apollonius' problem may have up to eight solutions.
+Apollonius's problem may have up to eight solutions.
 The three given circles are shown in black, whereas the solution circles are colored.

 In Euclidean plane geometry, Apollonius's problem is to construct circles that are tangent to three given circles in a plane.

-Three given circles generically have eight different circles that are tangent to them and each solution circle encloses or excludes the three given circles in a different way: in each solution, a different subset of the three circles is enclosed.
+Three given circles generically have eight different circles that are tangent to them, in four conjugate pairs.
+Each pair corresponds to one of the four ways of partitioning the three given circles into two subsets, separated from each other by the tangent circle.